golemfactory/golem-architecture/specs/deposits.md

 ```

-Additional events emitted by the contract:
+Additional events emitted by the contract (for easier web3 integration).
+There is no need for
+extra options emitted by the contract, because additional information can be extracted using getDeposit(id) function.

 ``` solidity
     event DepositCreated(uint256 id, address spender);